There are further countries wanting to become members of the EU

-Another seven countries currently have prospects of joining the EU: Turkey and the six Western Balkan countries of Montenegro, Serbia, Albania, Macedonia, Bosnia and Herzegovina, and Kosovo.
-The EU is conducting accession negotiations with three of these EU candidates at present – Turkey, Montenegro and Serbia.
-This means that these three countries are undertaking a range of reforms to harmonise their legal systems with the European Union’s acquis and values, on the basis of 35 negotiating chapters.
+Seven other countries currently have prospects of joining the EU: Turkey and the six Western Balkan countries of Montenegro, Serbia, Albania, the Republic of North Macedonia, Bosnia and Herzegovina, and Kosovo.
+The EU is currently holding accession negotiations with three of these candidates: Turkey, Montenegro and Serbia.
+The EU member states have decided to start negotiations with Albania and the Republic of North Macedonia soon.
+The candidate countries must systematically reform their legal systems step by step to come in line with the acquis and code of values of the European Union on the basis of 35 negotiation chapters.

-Two of these chapters, Chapter 2 – Freedom of movement for workers – and Chapter 19 – Social policy and employment – require harmonisation with European labour and social legislation, a policy field for which the Federal Ministry of Labour and Social Affairs, in particular, is the lead ministry in Germany.
-We therefore monitor and support the European Commission’s negotiations on these two chapters, and critically observe and scrutinise the reforms undertaken by these enlargement countries to implement the full acquis communitaire in the field of labour and social affairs.
+Two of these chapters, Chapter 2 (freedom of movement for workers ) and Chapter 19 (social policy and employment) require a comparison with European social and labour law.
+The Federal Ministry of Labour and Social Affairs is primarily responsible for this policy field for the German side.
+We thus follow the Commission's negotiations on these two chapters, closely observing and monitoring the reforms that these enlargement countries undertake in implementing the full acquis communitaire in the field of labour and social affairs.

-Chapter 2 regulates freedom of movement for workers.
-Every EU accession country must adapt its legal system to allow all EU citizens to work within its territory.
-In addition, EU migrant workers must be treated in the same way as national workers in relation to working conditions and social and tax advantages.
-Insured persons who move within the EU, and their family members, are entitled to social benefits provided by the state.
+Chapter 2 regulates the free movement of workers.
+Every candidate for accession to the EU must make it legally possible for all EU citizens to work within its territory.
+Furthermore, migrant EU workers must be treated the same as national workers in terms of working conditions, social benefits and tax advantages.
+Insured persons and their family members are entitled to statutory social benefits when moving within the EU.